 All people registered as sex offenders are required to be registered on the sex offender databases required by the area they live in.
 The people listed on these databases have been convicted in a court of law of a sex crime.
 You are able to view this information online, but remember that you will not get the actual address, rather the block they live on.

 Court Records are public records.
 They include a court case file that includes a docket and all documents filed in the court case.
 You can access court records via the internet, or at Clerk of Court in the county where the case was filed.

 Each state maintains a record of their state citizen’s criminal history.
 These databases are linked together and you can track criminal convictions from other states.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that it was in a completely different state, you might have to pay for a more intensive search.

-When you look up a person’s crminal records you can get a listing of all the arrests, charges, or convictions for any of the following crimes:
+When you look up a person’s criminal records you can get a listing of all the arrests, charges, or convictions for any of the following crimes:

 - Drug Possession of Drug Trafficking.

 - Sexual offenses including rape, assault.

 - Violent crimes.

 During a criminal records search, you generally won’t be able to see if they have had any infractions like moving violations: